nz brand comparison

 Beef, Beef Blood, Beef Tripe, Beef Bone, Beef Liver, Beef Heart, Beef Kidney, Eggs, Flaxseed, Broccoli, Cauliflower, Carrot, Spinach, Chard, Kelp, Apple, Pear, NZ Green-Lipped Mussel, Coconut Oil, Garlic

-3. Eggs & flaxseed — K9 Natural includes these for additional omega fatty acids.
-ZIWI relies more on the green-lipped mussel and organ meats.
+4. Eggs and flaxseed.
+K9 Natural includes these for additional omega fatty acids.
+ZIWI covers its omega bases through green-lipped mussel and organ meats.

 Both use NZ-sourced proteins.
-Both include NZ green-lipped mussel.
-Both avoid grains, fillers, and artificial preservatives.
+Both include NZ green-lipped mussel for joint health (also available separately as omega-3 supplements if using other foods).
+Neither contains grains, fillers, or artificial preservatives.

 Nutritional comparison